Posted by: Manhattan LASIK Center

 Faster healing times

-Because there are no flaps to get dislodged or wrinkled or heal incorrectly, Relex SMILE patients often heal by the first night or morning following surgery.
+Because there are no flaps to get dislodged or wrinkled or heal incorrectly, ReLEx SMILE patients often heal by the first night or morning following surgery.
 Without creating a flap, you can often get back to swimming the same week.
 You can also resume hot tub and sauna use that soon too.
-Lasik takes a minimum of 15 days before you can attempt these activities.
-You can resume rigorous exercise faster with Relex SMILE too.
+LASIK takes a minimum of 15 days before you can attempt these activities.
+You can resume rigorous exercise faster with ZEISS SMILE too.

 - Better suited for people who are not candidates for other laser treatments